 Today we want to go over a quick lesson when going up and down the stairs.
-Its perfect for anyone that has had a total knee replacement, total hip replacement, or just one leg that feels weaker than the other.
+It's perfect for anyone who has had a total knee replacement, total hip replacement, or just one leg that feels weaker than the other.

-For example, if your right leg is your weak/surgical leg then your left is going to go up the stairs.
-And when going down the stairs your leading with your right leg (aka “bad leg”).
+For example, if your right leg is your weak/surgical leg then your left will go up the stairs.
+And when going down the stairs you lead with your right leg (aka “bad leg”).

-So, try this technique out today for any sort of agitated knee or definitely save it for after any sort of knee replacement in the near future.
+So, try this technique out today for any agitated knee, or save it for any sort of knee replacement soon.

 That’s it for today, remember movement is medicine!